 Hearing loss is a degenerative condition that can occur gradually through prolonged exposure to loud noises, genetics, as a side effect of other chronic medical conditions, or through presbycusis (age related hearing loss).
+Depending on the symptoms of hearing loss, it may be due to a variety of different causes.

 There are three types of hearing loss.